 How the Process Works

-Complaints must first be filed in writing.
-You can obtain a complaint form by calling the LARA office, or from this website.
+Complaints must first be filed in writing with the Wisconsin REALTORS Association (WRA.)
 Complaints must be filed within 180 days from the time a complainant knew (or reasonably should have known) that potentially conduct took place.